 1967 Judy Garland is At Home at the Palace for a four week engagement at the famed theatre.
-Following a first act of vaudeville comic Jackie Vernon, soft-shoe and tap dancer John Bubbles and juggler Francis Brunn, Garland performs a concert of signature songs including "The Man That Got Away," "Rockabye My Baby," "Chicago" and "Somewhere Over the Rainbow."
+Following a first act of vaudeville comic Jackie Vernon, soft-shoe and tap dancer John Bubbles, and juggler Francis Brunn, Garland performs a concert of signature songs including "The Man That Got Away," "Rockabye My Baby," "Chicago," and "Somewhere Over the Rainbow."
 During the performance, Garland also introduces "her proteges" Joey and Lorna Luft.

 1969 Talk about a writer's revenge!
-Josef Bush, who has adapted De Sade Illustrated at Off-Broadway's Bouwerie Theatre, wreaks havoc on the set, spreading white paint all over it.
+Josef Bush, who adapted De Sade Illustrated at Off-Broadway's Bouwerie Theatre, wreaks havoc on the set, spreading white paint all over it.
 His reason: a nude scene he doesn't approve of has been added.

-1979 Brenda Braxton, Cleavant Derricks, Reginald Vel Johnson, and Lynn Thigpen are among the denizens of Wonderland in But Never Jam Today, Vinnette Carroll's all-black adaptation of Lewis Carroll's classic "Alice in Wonderland."
-It will run 8 performances at the Longacre Theatre.
+1979 Brenda Braxton, Cleavant Derricks, Reginald Vel Johnson, and Lynn Thigpen are among the denizens of Wonderland in But Never Jam Today, Vinnette Carroll's all-black adaptation of Lewis Carroll's classic Alice in Wonderland.
+It runs 8 performances at the Longacre Theatre.

 2004 On the Record, a revue featuring songs from classic Disney films and Disney's Broadway outings, closes in Denver after an eight-month tour.
 It's the first Disney legit show not to play on Broadway.

 2012 Gore Vidal, the prolific man of letters who produced dozens of novels, memoirs, plays, essays and screenplays, and was a voluble and unrestrained cultural commentator, dies at age 86.
-Mr. Vidal's plays included A Visit to a Small Planet, The Best Man, An Evening with Richard Nixon and... and Weekend.
+Vidal's plays included A Visit to a Small Planet, The Best Man, An Evening with Richard Nixon and..., and Weekend.
 A revival of The Best Man was running on Broadway at the time of his death.